rolandenzinger/FirstGitRepo/README.md

 # Readme

-This is a simple text file under version control
+This is a simple text file under version control!